JuliaImages/Images.jl/doc/core.md

 write generic code, we don't want to have to wonder whether this information is available.
 So for plain arrays, there are a number of defaults specified for the output of the `colorspace` function, depending on the element type and size of the array.
+Likewise, images stored as `ColorValue` arrays have no need of a `"colorspace"` property, because the colorspace is encoded in the type parameters.

 Here is a list of the properties supported in `core.jl`:

 - `colorspace`: "RGB", "RGBA", "Gray", "Binary", "24bit", "Lab", "HSV", etc.
+If your image is represented as a ColorValue array, you cannot override that choice by specifying a `colorspace` property.
+(Use `reinterpret` if you want to change the interpretation without changing the raw values.)
 - `colordim`: the array dimension used to store color information, or 0 if there is no dimension corresponding to color
 - `timedim`: the array dimension used for time (i.e., sequence), or 0 for single images
-- `limits`: (minvalue,maxvalue) for this type of image (e.g., (0,255) for Uint8
-images, even if pixels do not reach these values).
-Particularly useful for scientific imaging when using cameras of bit depth higher than 8 (but not necessarily as high as 16).
 - `scalei`: a property that controls default contrast scaling upon display.
-This should be a [`ScaleInfo`](https://github.com/timholy/Images.jl/blob/master/doc/function_reference.md#intensity-scaling) value, to be used for setting the contrast upon display.
-In the absence of this property, the `limits` property will be used, if available, to choose contrast limits.
+This should be a [`MapInfo`](https://github.com/timholy/Images.jl/blob/master/doc/function_reference.md#intensity-scaling) value, to be used for setting the contrast upon display.
+In the absence of this property, the range 0 to 1 will be used.
 - `pixelspacing`: the spacing between adjacent pixels along spatial dimensions
 - `spacedirections`: more detailed information about the orientation of array axes relative to an external coordinate system (see the [function reference](function_reference.md)).